pbxforce/vpn-server-openvpn/README.md

             sudo bash append.sh <set-file-name> <ca.crt> <YourCertFileName.crt> <YourKeyFileName.key>

 Make sure to run the script from the same directory where your key and certificate files are.
 A new file will be generated in the same directory.

+### Connecting to VPN

+You can use the client file to connect to VPN on windows, linux, and mac.

+#### For windows:
+* Download OpenVPN Client Connect application from: https://openvpn.net/client-connect-vpn-for-windows/
+* Import your .ovpn client file and connect to the VPN

+#### For Linux:
+You can connect to VPN in linux using two ways: GUI or CLI
+* If your are using KDE or GNOME desktop environment, then you will have in-build OpenVPN point in your Network settings.
+Import the .ovpn file and you can connect to your vpn.
+* If you are using CLI, then first you need to rename the file from .ovpn to .conf (ex: client.ovpn > client.conf).
+Install openvpn package in the system. run the below command to connect to VPN:

+            sudo openvpn --config client.conf